double-speak/doublespeak.github.io/_notes_2021/romance-of-the-moon-and-the-child.md

   indeed, done some stuff in his life, but nothing that can trick the readers into taking his translation more seriously.</p>"
 language: Spanish
-year:
 lang: es
 image: none
 origaudio:
 translaudio:
 edition: '2021'
+pagetype: submission
-order: '42'
+order: '38'
 layout: notepage
 collection: notes_2021
 ---